xanlab/check_mysqlrouter/README.md

 # check_mysqlrouter
-A super simple web app to report the status of mysql-router service over port 80
+A super simple web app to report the status of mysqlrouter service over port 80

 ## Requirements